Chair, Clr Gordon Bradbery AM

 Shoalhaven City Council

 After a 40 year career working at management and executive level in all three levels of Government, John was elected onto Shoalhaven City Council in 2012.
-John Chairs Councils Strategy and Assets Committee and the Shoalhaven Arts Board.
+John Chairs both the Councils Strategy and Assets Committee and the Shoalhaven Arts Board.
 He is also President of the Illawarra Academy of Sport which provides training, competition and educational opportunities to the Regions talented young athletes.

 Mayor Mark Honey